marksparkza/jschon/CONTRIBUTING.rst

 Feature requests, questions, suggestions and bug reports are all welcome as `issues <https://github.com/marksparkza/jschon/issues/new/choose>`_.

-If you would like to contribute to the development of jschon, please create an issue to discuss any change before creating a pull request.
+If you wish to contribute code or help to improve the jschon documentation, feel free to create a pull request; an issue is not required.
+If the proposed change is complex, however, consider either creating a draft pull request initially or an issue to discuss the change further.

 Development setup
 -----------------